We’ll call you and walk you through how we’d customize your day, and share convenient package options for you to

-We believe that your wedding DJ has the responsibility to guide your event to its best possible outcome.
+We believe that your wedding DJ and MC are capable of guiding your event to its best possible outcome.
 We do this for our couples by…

 Apart from mixing great music, our DJs communicate well to make sure the event goes smoothly.
 They’ll make sure you’re on the same page about the “do not play” list, and they’ll coordinate with the photographer, too.

-Reliability is one of the most important things when hiring people for your wedding day.
+Reliability is one of the most important things when it comes to DJ services for weddings.
 We think ahead of time to avoid any last-minute hiccups.
 We have a backup for everything that can go wrong, from equipment to experts.

-An experienced DJ/MC knows things may not always go as planned.
+An experienced wedding DJ and MC knows things may not always go as planned.
 Our DJs do keep the timeline of your event handy but if there is a change in the plan like some part gets postponed then they can quickly adapt keeping the excitement of the event alive.

 We have been in the business since 2010 and professionalism in our services has allowed us to earn the trust of couples across Michigan.
 From the dress code to delivering completed videos on time, we always take the priorities of our clients seriously.

 A wedding DJ should be a people person, have a nice voice, and be an approachable presence.
 He or she should be organized, have strong attention to detail, and have exemplary customer service skills.